-In recent engagements with the MEWG, Fisheries and Oceans Canada (DFO) recommended that an index of variability in the EWI measurement be included, as well as an indication related to the error around the measurement (Baffinland 2021b).
+In more recent engagements with the MEWG, Fisheries and Oceans Canada (DFO) recommended that an index of variability in the EWI measurement be included, as well as an indication related to the error around the measurement (Baffinland 2021b).
 Therefore, the assessment of variation in the EWI analysis, in relation to the baseline levels (i.e., proportion of immature narwhal in 2014-2015), was modified to include an index of variability.
 The revised EWI threshold (currently in place for the Project) is now defined as a "statistically significant difference between a year's least squares mean and the average of 2014-2015 least squares mean values".
-Further information on the analysis of EWI is provided in Section 4.3.1.3.
+This EWI is presently included as one of the moderate and high-risk threshold indicators in the Marine Mammal Threshold Action Response Plan (TARP; Baffinland 2023b), as outlined in Section 1.5.